sonic-net/SONiC/doc/Dhcp_Mitigation/DHCP Mitigation.md

 To prevent possible DHCP DoS attacks in SONiC, we suggest using rate-limiting with Linux Traffic Control (TC).

 In SONiC, Traffic Control is important for handling data moves through the network.
-By setting limits on how many DHCP requests can come through, we can protect against attacks.
+By setting limits on how many DHCP requests can be forwarded, we can protect against attacks.
 This helps keep the network running smoothly and securely.
 Following are few use cases of Traffic Control :
 -   It can filter packets on the basis of its properties (eg. IP protocols, source/destination ports and IP addresses, etc.) and drop them based on its behavior (ingress, egress, rate, etc.)
 -   It can also change or modify the data if needed.
 Traffic control(TC) uses queuing disciplines (qdiscs) to help organize and manage the transmission of traffic through a network interface.
 A qdisc performs two main functions: